Tesla shareholders approve CEO Musk's $2.6 billion compensation plan

-SAN FRANCISCO/BOSTON (Reuters) - Tesla Inc shareholders approved a compensation package potentially worth $2.6 billion for Chief Executive Elon Musk on Wednesday in a test of their confidence in the leader of the electric car company.
+SAN FRANCISCO/BOSTON (Reuters) - Shareholders of electric car company Tesla Inc approved a compensation package potentially worth $2.6 billion for Chief Executive Officer Elon Musk on Wednesday, though by a lower margin than U.S. CEOs typically receive on pay votes.

-A Tesla spokesperson confirmed that shareholders had approved the measure at a special shareholder’s meeting in Fremont, California, but did not disclose the number of votes for or against.

-Tesla’s general counsel, Todd Maron, indicated at the meeting that Musk’s pay was strongly supported by investors, a person who attended the meeting told Reuters.
-A Tesla spokesperson declined further comment.
+Excluding votes by Musk and his brother Kimbal, the measure passed with about 73 percent of votes cast.
+Including the Musk votes, the award passed with about 80 percent support, Tesla said in a Securities and Exchange Commission filing.

-The proposed compensation award for the Silicon Valley billionaire, valued at $2.6 billion, involves no salary or cash bonus but sets rewards based on Tesla’s market value rising to as much as $650 billion over the next 10 years.
+The compensation award includes no salary or cash bonus for the Silicon Valley billionaire, but sets rewards based on Tesla’s market value rising to as much as $650 billion over the next 10 years.

-The vote has been seen as a test of whether big investors are prepared to support such a large payout at the founder-led company.

-The massive award, if achieved, surpasses anything previously granted to top U.S. executives, according to proxy advisory firm Institutional Shareholder Services.
+The vote result indicated some, but not all big investors were prepared to support a large payout at the founder-led company.
+If achieved, the award surpasses anything previously granted to top U.S. executives, according to proxy advisory firm Institutional Shareholder Services, which had recommended votes against the compensation.

-“At $2.6 billion, the grant value is unprecedented and sets the new high-water mark for an individual executive equity award at a U.S. public company,” ISS wrote last month, in a recommendation to vote against the package.
-ISS said its own valuation of the award was even higher, at $3.7 billion.
+“At $2.6 billion, the grant value is unprecedented and sets the new high-water mark for an individual executive equity award at a U.S. public company,” ISS wrote last month.
+ISS said it valued the award even higher, at $3.7 billion.

-Shares of Tesla are down 19 percent from a year high reached in September.
-The Silicon Valley company has been facing pressure on multiple fronts, from a cash crunch and production delays to increasing competition from rivals, as well as growing concern that Musk is distracted by too many projects.
+Shares of Tesla are down 18 percent from a year high reached in September.
+The company has faced pressure on multiple fronts, from a cash crunch and production delays to increasing competition from rivals.
+Some investors are concerned that Musk is distracted by too many projects including his SpaceX rocket launches.

 Compensation for the CEOs of large U.S. companies is typically approved by around 95 percent of votes cast in annual “say on pay” advisory votes.
-But Musk’s potentially huge payout meant extra scrutiny at Wednesday’s vote.
+Musk’s potentially huge payout meant extra scrutiny.
+The vote total was 63,014,339 “for” votes and 23,407,632 against.

-Tesla would likely regard any result above 70 percent support for Musk’s compensation as a win, reflecting agreement from most investors, said compensation consultant Brent Longnecker.

-“If they got that, they would breathe a sigh of relief,” he said.
-A lower figure would likely lead Tesla to review its communications with shareholders, he added.
+John Trentacoste, partner at pay consultant Farient Advisors, said the 73 percent support level shows “there is support, but skepticism” among investors for Musk’s pay plan.

+Noting the 95 percent typical support level for CEO pay, he said Musk’s big payout has been roundly criticized.
+Ultimately the result, he said, “is not great comparatively, but for the amount of fodder that’s been around on this pay plan, I think it could be worse.”

 “Given the size of the award, we believe the potential dilution to shareholders is just too great.
 In addition, we have concerns about the lack of focus on profitability for the company, and the one profitability metric that is used excludes the cost of stock-based compensation,” CalSTRS’ Director of Corporate Governance, Anne Sheehan, said in a statement.